-One of the best aspects of being a student at American University the access you have to the nation's capital.
+One of the best aspects of being a student at American University is the access you have to the nation's capital.
 Many national organizations are headquartered right here in the district.
 During your time at AU, you are encouraged to become involved with the community resources available to you.

 ACE Military Programs